 1. Keep the user in mind

 That’s why you should keep the user in mind with every single decision you make when it comes to your ecommerce website design.

-Get a second opinion by enlisting a friend or even hiring somebody to look over your website.
-Have them rate your site on usability, navigational ease, visual appeal, and overall satisfaction.
+Get a second opinion by enlisting a friend or even hiring somebody to look over your website is user-friendly.

 2. Utilize simple website design

 Minimalist websites are consistently rated as more visually appealing and more trustworthy than visually complex websites.

-To simplify the design of your site, take away any unnecessary information and utilize a minimalistic design theme with plenty of white space.
+Take away any unnecessary information and utilize a minimalistic design theme with plenty of white space.

 3. Use a view cart button

 …(usually the top right corner) that allows users to easily view items they have added to their cart.

-Just make sure the icon is something recognizable like a shopping cart or a shopping bag.
+Just make sure the icon updates real-time and is something recognizable like a shopping cart or a shopping bag.

-Since this is one of the most important buttons on your entire website, we recommend making it stand out by using a bright color that sticks out from the background.
+We recommend making it stand out by using a bright color that sticks out from the background.

 4. Be honest about pricing